caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 #### 2. When changing Topics

-If any of the [AI-relevant topic properties](03-01-Topics.md#topic-properties) are changed, the AI will be fine-tuned again.
-In some cases, a delay of 30-60 seconds is applied before starting the update.
+If any of the [AI-relevant topic properties](03-01-Topics.md#topic-properties) are changed, the AI might be fine-tuned again.
+When you make changes to a topic within your project, it triggers a recalculation process.
+However, this process doesn't occur instantly.
+This delay is intentional to ensure efficiency and prevent excessive recalculations.

+The waiting time for recalculation after a change varies depending on the size of your project.
+It typically ranges between 15 seconds and 10 minutes.

+In practical terms, this means that after making changes to your project, it's advisable to wait for approximately 10 minutes before checking for updates.
+This gives the system sufficient time to process the changes and initiate the recalculation.
+If no updates are visible after this time, it's unlikely that there will be any in the future.

 ### When is the AI fine-tuned enough?